ӰԺ

 How to Apply

-Interested applicants should have completed a three year ACGME accredited adult cardiology or pediatric cardiology fellowship program prior to appointment.
-Our program will now be using the Electronic Residency Application Service (ERAS) for this upcoming application cycle (the July 2019 application cycle for a July 2020 fellowship start).
-Application requirements will include: ERAS application, 3 letters of recommendation (1 from the current program director), and a Curriculum Vitae.
+Interested applicants should have completed a three-year ACGME accredited adult cardiology or pediatric cardiology fellowship program prior to appointment.
+Our program uses the Electronic Residency Application Service (ERAS) for this upcoming application cycle.
 Please contact the program director, Scott Cohen, MD (scohen@childrenswi.org) or the program’s administer, Orlando Diaz (odiaz@mcw.edu) for more information.

 • Most fellows usually arrive at 7 a.m.